snaptopixel/kitchenplan-config/README.md

 1. Answer `y` for config repository and use the following url:
 `https://github.com/lightspeedvt/boilerplate-config.git`

-1. "Own" a few directories to prevent permission errors `sudo chown -R $USER:admin /usr/local /Library/Caches/Homebrew /Applications`
+1. "Own" a few directories to prevent permission errors
+`sudo chown -R $USER:admin /usr/local /Library/Caches/Homebrew /Applications`

 1. Install All The Things!
 **Note:** When the installer gets to "TotalTerminal" you will get an alert with the options to "Cancel" or "Close", you want to cancel, so the installer can finish.
 `sudo kitchenplan provision`

+1. Install SASS
+Unfortunately, there is currently a bug preventing the auto-install of the SASS Preprocessor.
+Just issue one last command in the terminal to install it:
+`gem install sass`

 ## Totally Random OSX Stuff That I Don't Have A Place For